What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

 • Audible and visual indicators for supervision faults

-Implementing an effective Area of Refuge system is not only a legal requirement but a vital component of a building’s emergency preparedness plan.
-By understanding the key requirements and following best practices, you can ensure that all individuals, regardless of mobility, have a safe and reliable means of refuge during an emergency.
-Proper placement, communication, regular maintenance and testing will ensure a safer environment for everyone.
+Implementing an effective Area of Refuge system is not only a legal requirement but a vital component of a building emergency preparedness plan.
+By understanding the key Area of Refuge requirements and following best practices, you can ensure that all individuals, regardless of mobility, have a controlled, safe, and reliable means of refuge and two-way communication during an emergency.
+Proper placement, communication, and regular maintenance/testing will ensure a safer environment for everyone.
 Prioritizing AOR system compliance and functionality will ultimately contribute to a building that is more accessible, safer, and ready to respond in the face of an emergency.

-Talkaphone’s Area of Refuge or Area of Rescue (AOR) solutions provide effective and reliable two-way, hands-free communication from either an elevator landing or stairway to the fire command center.
-These systems are fully compliant with IBC, ADAAG, ICC A117.1 Ch.
-7, and NFPA 72 and can be configured to meet other local codes.
+Talkaphone’s Area of Refuge (AOR) solutions provide effective and reliable two-way, hands-free communication from either an elevator landing or stairway to the fire command center.
+These systems are fully compliant with NFPA 72, IBC, ADAAG, and ICC A117.1 Ch.
+7these solutions can also be configured to meet amendments and other local codes.
 For more information on AOR solutions, visit our Resources for Specifiers page or contact us for more information.